 - Skip vanilla extract if you do not have it.

-- To make the recipe, you can easily use light cream with 25% to 30% milk fat or heavy or whipping cream with 35% to 50% fat.
+- To make the recipe, you can use light cream with 25% fat or whipping cream with 30% to 35% milk fat or heavy cream with 40% to 50% fat.

 - Scale this recipe to make a big batch.